-You are flying to the USA soon and will be living with an American host family?
-Here are some information you should know before departure in order to get along well with your family!
+Are you flying to the USA soon and will be living with an American host family?
+Here is some information you should know before departure to get along well with your family!

 - Think of yourself as an ambassador of your own country!
-When you will be in the USA, you will represent your country, so your behaviour abroad will help forge an image of your fellow citizens abroad: be proud of it but don't act like your country is better than the USA: they are just different countries.
+When you are in the USA, you will represent your country, so your behavior abroad will help forge an image of your fellow citizens abroad: be proud of it but don't act like your country is better than the USA: they are just different countries.

 - Share your culture and your feelings!
 Once in your family, you will see they want you to feel comfortable, like a true member of the family.
 Call your host parents the same way their children do.